-So there comes another strike by professional collaborators team Alain Silver and James Ursini, two critics, collectors and authors of books and journals on movie directors, film industry, and Film-Noir in particular.
-By their mere output, the two authors today form part of the canon of modern Film-Noir appreciation.
+So there comes another promising title by professional collaborators team Alain Silver and James Ursini, two critics, collectors and authors of books and journals on movie directors, film industry, and film noir in particular.
+By their mere output, the two authors today form part of the canon of modern film noir appreciation.

 The reader then is confronted with the appeal of some 300 movie posters and cinema display cards dating back to the earliest noir movies and their forerunners, the covers of pulp magazines, and publications like “Black Mask,” all collected in this beautiful edition.